The 6 Developmental Stages of Gay Male Couple Relationships

 Click to learn about this helpful service…

-Clinical approaches to therapy with gay male couples benefit from conceptualisations of developmental stages.
-They may also help gay men in intimate relationships identify (for themselves) aspects of their relationship that they may (or may not) wish to address.
+Clinical approaches to therapy with gay male couples can benefit from conceptualisations of developmental stages.
+Such stages may also help gay men in intimate relationships identify (for themselves) aspects of their relationship that they may (or may not) wish to address, transform or even celebrate.

 Blending (Stage 1)